ehgeraldo/ehgeraldo/README.md

 “I am passionate about technology, innovation and big challenging tasks on my to do list.”

-- 🌱 I’m currently learning WEBscraping
+- 🌱 I’m currently learning Machine Learning.
 - 📂 All of my projects are available at https://bit.ly/3zQm2Ku
 - 📫 How to reach me ehgeraldo@gmail.com